I regret NOT sleep training my baby…there I said it.

 I was of the mindset that CIO was cruel.
 I didn’t sleep train my first until he was 2.
 He’d nurse to sleep.
 Once I noticed it was purely for comfort on for a minute or 2 I decided to stop.
 I gave cuddles and kisses kept the room dark and stayed until he fell asleep.
 I can’t do that with my second.
 I nurse but if he wakes up after a full feed when set down in crib I leave the room.
 So far it’s worked for his naps.
 Nighttime he nurses to sleep and he slept for about 6 hours straight last night.
 I know CIO won’t harm my child and I finally get a break at night.
 I was nursing him probably 7 times a night.

 Regrets and self-doubt are always going to be part and parcel of being a parent!!!
 While we can’t live with regret, we sure could wonder how things would have been different.
-The regret of NOT sleep training is going to real for some parents (including me)!
+The regret of NOT sleep training is going to be real for some parents (including me)!
 But, at least it made me do things differently the second time around!

 I’m curious.
 What’s your perspective?
 Did you regret NOT sleep training?
 I’d love to hear from you – comment below!